“Who the fuck are you!?!”

 Lou can hear them converging on him from all sides, even if his eyes can’t make them out in the gloom.
 Shapes.
 Low.
 Bestial.
 Four-legged.
 Canine growls split the air.

-“You picked the wrong lick to fuck with, juicebag!” the vampire pinned beneath him snarls out.
+“You picked the wrong lick to fuck with, juicebag!” the pinned vampire snarls out.

 As one, the snarling dogs leap.